 We know that education is a proven route out of poverty and gives children the potential to transform not just their lives but the lives of their family.
 Each extra year of education raises lifetime earnings by around 10%.

-Through our three grassroots partners in Lusaka Province we are supporting primary and secondary pupils with uniforms, books, stationary and school fees as well as providing daily nutritious school meals for pupils.
+Through our two grassroots partners in Lusaka Province we support primary and secondary pupils with uniforms, books, stationary and school fees as well as providing daily nutritious school meals for pupils.